Budget traveling Marrakech: What to expect in the Medina

 TIP: You have to be savvy and stay firm – they will initially ask you for a ridiculous tip but keep to your guns and offer minimal.
 (Remember this isn’t haggling, these guys just try to get the most out of you because you’re a tourist and they think you’re obviously rich.)

 In saying that, once you’ve been there a couple of days, half the fun is trying to dodge them, getting in snaps without them noticing you; it’s a fun game to play.

-And, if you have a recognisable face, after a few days of seeing you, they actually start leaving you alone.
+And, if you have a recognizable face, after a few days of seeing you, they actually start leaving you alone.
 They have fresh faces to go after and not bothered about you anymore.
 (I actually got a little sad when they started to leave me alone.)

 Beggars/hawkers/ vendors/ kids:

-It’s not just the snake charmers you have to watch out for on the square, you’ll be approached by beggars, vendors, hawkers and kids too.
+It’s not just the snake charmers you have to watch out for on the square, you’ll be approached by beggars, vendors, hawkers, and kids too.

 The beggars are not too much of a problem just don’t make eye contact and a simple ‘no’ or just wave them away and they will not bother you.

 The bootleggers and hawkers will approach you trying to sell you anything from sunglasses, hats, tissues, (yes random I know) selfie sticks to fake I-phones – Again they’re not too much of a problem, a simple “no thanks”, “I’ve already got one”, or “No Merci.” does the trick, Unless you want to buy something that is.

 Market merchants and vendors will try to entice you to buy a souvenir – With these guys, the best thing to say is “Maybe tomorrow” – They will reply with “Maybe?” – Which you come back with a nod, smiling and say “Maybe” – They know you’re brushing them off but not being rude in just saying no. Remember they are just trying to make a living.